Department of Art and Design

-ART 803 – Art Education Research Methods 3 credit hoursThis is a required Arts Based Educational Research (ABER) class.
+ART 803 – Art Education Inquiry: Research Methods 3 credit hoursThis is a required Arts Based Educational Research (ABER) class.
 This course prepares the student for coursework and the final research paper within the ABER rationale.
 This class includes the development of research and writing skills and becoming proficient in APA style.
-In addition to Arts Based Education Research, other methodologies include case studies, action research and qualitative and quantitative research.
+In addition to Arts Based Education Research, other methodologies will be presented and include case studies, action research, as well as qualitative and quantitative research practices.

 ART 807P – Art Methods for Young Children 3 credit hoursThis interactive course is designed to give you a new perspective on planning and implementing developmentally appropriate art programs for children from birth through age eight.
 Topics include curriculum, assessment, evaluation, and program planning in addition to several historical perspectives and theories of child development and best practices for early childhood art education.
 We will examine key concepts as they relate to specific art activities.
 Graduate students will conduct research on a selected topic.
 Recommended prerequisite of a basic or advanced design course which provides fundamental training in art elements and principles with an emphasis on art materials, processes and the development of a basic art vocabulary.

 ART 820 – Graduate Art History Survey I for Art Educators 3 credit hoursThis is a graduate level art history survey course which covers material from Pre-history through the Renaissance and incorporates classroom projects that the student will then have as an option to introduce the material into their classrooms.